Bhavik-Bhatia/Mca_Mini_Project/README.md

 1)For Admin Firebase Auth will help.
 2)For Student you need to store email, isLogin bool in SQLlite and with logout you need to update isLogin bool as false.

+#Steps for Splash Screen

+1)Check for Admin in FirebaseAuth:true - > Dashboard, FirebaseAuth:false - > Login
+2)Check for SQLite for isLogin -> true: - > Dashboard(get email from SQLite), isLogin:false - > Login

 #Steps of Adding(Student) by Admin-

 1)Fill details